wandersonpaes/runners-api/README.md

     SECRET_KEY=yourSecretKey

-Finally you can run de command below and play :smile:
+Finally you can run the commands below and play :smile:

+Download the dependencies from `go.mod`

+    go mod download

+Running the API:

     go run main.go